avaneev/prvhash/README.md

 ## Description ##

-Here is the author's vision on how the function works (in actuality, coming up with this solution was accompanied with a lot of trial and error).
+Here is the author's vision on how the core hash function works (in actuality, coming up with this solution was accompanied with a lot of trial and error).

-    const uint64_t m = MessageByte; // Get 8 bits from the message.
 	Seed *= lcg; // Multiply random by random.
-Non-linearity induced due to truncation. const uint64_t ph = *(uint32_t*) &Hash[ i ]; // Save the current hash.
+Non-linearity induced due to truncation. uint32_t* const hc = (uint32_t*) &Hash[ hpos ]; // Take the address of the hash word. const uint64_t ph = *hc; // Save the current hash word.
-    *hc ^= (uint32_t) ( Seed >> 32 ); // Add the internal entropy to the hash.
+	*hc ^= (uint32_t) ( Seed >> 32 ); // Add the internal entropy to the hash word.
-    Seed ^= ph ^ m; // Add saved hash's and message's entropy to the internal entropy. lcg += Seed; // Add the internal entropy to the "lcg" variable (both random).
+	Seed ^= ph ^ msg; // Add saved hash word's and message's entropy to the internal entropy. lcg += Seed; // Add the internal entropy to the "lcg" variable (both random).
 Truncation is possible.

-Without external (message) entropy injections, the function can run for a prolonged time, generating pseudo-entropy without much repetitions.
-When the external entropy is introduced, the function "shifts" into unrelated state.
-So, it can be said that the function "jumps" between a huge number of pseudo-random generators.
+Without external entropy (message) injections, the function can run for a prolonged time, generating pseudo-entropy without much repetitions.
+When the external entropy (message) is introduced, the function "shifts" into an unrelated state unpredictably.
+So, it can be said that the function "jumps" within a space of a huge number of pseudo-random number generators.
 Hash length affects the size of this "generator space", permitting the function to produce quality hashes for any required hash length.

 ## Other ##